You are moneyed, sometimes, and well-tailored; but come you from Oxford or Bow,

 What ever became of ‘Arry?

-By the end of the Victorian period, the caricature of ‘Arry appears to have been falling from public consciousness, aided by Punch no longer featuring him as one of their regulars.
-This was certainly not the end of London excursionists flocking to resorts around the capital, though, and the same social tensions continued to follow them.
-Nevertheless, leisure tastes inevitably changed and, over the course of the early twentieth century, the river west of London slowly fell out of fashion as a general tourist destination.
+By the end of the Victorian period, the caricature appears to have been falling from public consciousness, as Punch no longer featured ’Arry as one of their regulars.
+It is possible that the shift was partly the result of excursionists becoming more and more commonplace around the country, even though they continued to bring the same kinds of social tensions with them.
+Nevertheless, leisure tastes inevitably changed and, over the course of the early twentieth century, the river west of London slowly fell out of fashion as a mass tourist destination.

 (Image from Wikipedia: https://en.wikipedia.org/wiki/Edwin_James_Milliken#/media/File:Edwin_James_Milliken06.jpg)